What Happens After Filing I-751, Petition to Remove Conditions on Residence

 APPROXIMATELY 2 TO 10 MONTHS AFTER FILING

-If you have filed a joint petition and have provided adequate evidence to prove a bona fide marriage, it is unlikely that you will receive a request for evidence.
+If you have filed a complete petition with adequate evidence to prove a bona fide marriage, it is unlikely that you will receive a request for evidence.
 However, petitioners that have not provided sufficient evidence will receive this request in the mail.
 It is important to respond to the letter with the requisite evidence and within the required time frame.
 If you are uncertain of the necessary action, this is a good time to contact an immigration attorney.

 Tip: Proving a bona fide faith marriage is a crucial part of filing a successful I-751 petition to remove conditions on green card, even if you are filing with a waiver.
 Avoid a Request for Evidence by filing a complete I-751 package with thorough supporting evidence.

 Interview Appointment Notice